FarukEfe/McMasterU-iGEM-2025-Modelling/README.md

+# Flux-Balance Analysis: *Chlamydomonas reinhardtii*

+Welcome to the flux-balance analysis repository of McMasterU @ iGEM 2025!
+Here, we included our work of model reconstruction, validation, benchmarks, and running flux balance analysis on various constructs of the genome-scale metabolic model iCre1355 (Imam et al. 2015) built for the organism *Chlamydomonas reinhardtii*.
+The analysis was done targeting 6 constructs:
+- Squalene Epoxidase (SQE) Overexpression
+- Squalene Synthase (SQS) Overexpression
+- SQS+SQE
+- SQS + Mevalonate (MVA) pathway
+- SQE + MVA
+- SQS + SQE + MVA

+Additionally, each construct was tested with 2 different strain information on both SQS and SQE that are:
+- SQS: *Saccharomyces cerevisiae* and *Thermosynechococcus vestitus*
+- SQE: *S. cerevisiae* and *Botryococcus braunii*

+That results in 24 unique models in total, not including the wildtype.
+Below, you can find information on how to set up the project on your end, and appendix to navigate in the codebase.

 ### Setup

 You can set up the project environment to run the scripts with the following process (run from the root directory):